awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-monitor-cloud-watch.md

 1. Make sure that the check box next to **State** is selected so that your rule is listed as **Enabled**\.

 1. Choose **Update rule**\.

+## Labeling Job Expiration<a name="sms-labeling-job-expiration"></a>

+If your labeling job is not completed after 30 days, it will expire\.
+If your labeling job expires, you can chain the job to create a new labeling job that will only send unlabeled data to workers\.
+For more information, and to learn how to create a labeling job using chaining, see [Chaining Labeling Jobs](sms-reusing-data.md)\.